Queen's Park, Brighton

 Queen's Park is a public park and area of Brighton, England.

 In 1825, Thomas Attree, a property owner and developer in Brighton, acquired land north of Eastern Road—already known as Brighton Park—to build a residential park surrounded by detached villas, inspired by Regent's Park in London.
 He commissioned architect Charles Galloway to design it.
-Attree renamed it after Queen Adelaide, consort of William IV.
-Queen Adelaide patronised the German Spa opened in 1825 by Dr F A A Struve of Dresden at the south end of the park, which remained in operation until 1886 when it continued as a mineral water plant until 1960.
+Attree renamed it after Queen Adelaide.
+She patronised the German Spa opened in 1825 by Dr F A A Struve of Dresden at the south end of the park, which remained in operation until 1886 when it continued as a mineral water plant until 1960.
 On the site now stands the Royal Spa Nursery school.
 Attree's plan never fully materialised and the surrounding housing is mostly late Victorian with some late 20th century infill and replacement.